sandhawke/webgram-sessions/README.md

-MAYBE this should move back into webgram?
-It'd be more smooth there.
-It can remain separate files...?

-Add securely-resumable-sessions to webgram, using secrets kept in localStorage.
+Add securely-resumable-sessions to webgram, using secrets kept in localStorage (or pseudo localStorage for node clients).
 Basically, makes it easy for server code to remember which client it's talking to, like cookies.

 In our model, a webgram connection, when in-session, has exactly one sessionID, which is a sequence number assigned by the server and used